Plant Profile: For the Love Of Mother Elder (Sambucus spp.)

 FRUIT - Western species form a whitish bloom on berries.
-The bloom is created by wild yeast and I use it as a indicator that the berries are ready to harvest.
+The "bloom" is a plant-created epicuticular wax that protects the berries from moisture loss and reflects ultraviolet light - important factors in the hot, arid habitats of the west.
+I use it as a indicator that the berries are ready to harvest.

 LEAVES – The sword shaped leaves are pinnately divided with opposite leaflets.
 A brewed tea of the leaves can be used on garden plants to deter aphids and caterpillars and some people claim it will repel rodents attacking fruits or plants.

 BARK & BRANCHES – The bark of young branches is reddish in its first year.
 Fruits form on first year branches.
 The branches have a pithy center that can be removed and the hollow branch can be made into a whistle or simple flute, hence the Latin name sambuca, which was an ancient Greek flute.
 The branches break easily; North American Elder is not a tree or shrub for climbing!